oxidecomputer/cancel-safe-futures/README.md

 ## What is this crate?

-This crate solves two related but distinct problems:
+This crate solves a few related but distinct problems:

 ### Cancel-safe futures adapters